SohamTilekar/vidiopy/docs/getting_started/quick_presentation.md

 ## Advantages and limitations

-MoviePy has been developed with the following goals in mind:
+VidioPy has been developed with the following goals in mind:

 Advantages: